therayvoice/ray-taken/README.md

 ```

 Methods available:
-1. `logTypes`: Returns an Array of dataTypes available.
+1. `.logTypes`: Returns an Array of dataTypes available.

-2. `commonRegex`: Returns an Array of commonly used Regex Patterns.
+2. `.commonRegex`: Returns an Array of commonly used Regex Patterns.

-3. `take(myArray)`: Takes an array.
+3. `.take(myArray)`: Takes an array.
 Same as `taken.value = myArray`.
 We always need to take an array in question to begin working with it!

-4. `getArgsOfType(dataType)`: Takes a string like "number", "string", "function", "object", "undefined", etc. and returns all items of that data-type.
+4. `.getArgsOfType(dataType)`: Takes a string like "number", "string", "function", "object", "undefined", etc. and returns all items of that data-type.

-5. `overArray(Array, callback)`: Goes over each item of an array, passing the said item to the provided callback function.
+5. `.overArray(Array, callback)`: Goes over each item of an array, passing the said item to the provided callback function.

-6. `union(ArrayB)`: Performs the logical union operation on the "taken" Array and the provided "ArrayB".
+6. `.union(ArrayB)`: Performs the logical union operation on the "taken" Array and the provided "ArrayB".
 Like "AUB"!

-7. `subtraction(ArrayB)`: Performs the logical subtraction operation.
+7. `.subtraction(ArrayB)`: Performs the logical subtraction operation.

-8. `intersection(argsB)`: Performs the logical intersection operation.
+8. `.intersection(argsB)`: Performs the logical intersection operation.

-9. `getArgsOfRegex(regex)`: Gets all the items of the "taken" Array that match the provided "regex".
+9. `.getArgsOfRegex(regex)`: Gets all the items of the "taken" Array that match the provided "regex".

-10. `getNumArgs()`: Gets all the items of the "taken" Array that are numbers.
+10. `.getNumArgs()`: Gets all the items of the "taken" Array that are numbers.

-11. `getStrArgs()`: Gets all the items of the "taken" Array that are strings.
+11. `.getStrArgs()`: Gets all the items of the "taken" Array that are strings.

-12. `getFuncArgs()`: Gets all the items of the "taken" Array that are functions.
+12. `.getFuncArgs()`: Gets all the items of the "taken" Array that are functions.

-13. `getObjArgs()`: Gets all the items of the "taken" Array that are Objects, including `null` and other non-primitive dataTypes and non-functions (has a .call()).
+13. `.getObjArgs()`: Gets all the items of the "taken" Array that are Objects, including `null` and other non-primitive dataTypes and non-functions (has a .call()).

-14. `getBoolArgs()`: Gets all the items of the "taken" Array that are Booleans.
+14. `.getBoolArgs()`: Gets all the items of the "taken" Array that are Booleans.

-15. `getPortNums()`: Gets all the items of the "taken" Array that are port numbers.
+15. `.getPortNums()`: Gets all the items of the "taken" Array that are port numbers.

-16. `getNodeNames()`: Gets all the items of the "taken" Array that are node names.
+16. `.getNodeNames()`: Gets all the items of the "taken" Array that are node names.
 Basically all strings that have "/" as the first character.

-17. `getDirNames()`: Gets all the items of the "taken" Array that are directory names.
+17. `.getDirNames()`: Gets all the items of the "taken" Array that are directory names.
 Basically all strings that have "/" as the last character.

-18. `getFileNames()`: Gets all the items of the "taken" Array that are file names.
+18. `.getFileNames()`: Gets all the items of the "taken" Array that are file names.
 Basically all strings that have "/" character absent.

+19. `.getAbsUnixPaths()`: Get all items of the "taken" Array that are absolute unix paths.
+Basically all strings that have "/home" as the first 5 characters.

+20. `.getAbsWinPaths()`: Get all items of the "taken" Array that are absolute Windows paths.
+Basically all strings that have the first 2 characters like "C:", "D:", "E:", etc.

+21. `.getAbsPaths()`: Get all items of the "taken" Array that are absolute paths.
+Basically a combination of `.getAbsUnixPaths()` and `.getAbsWinPaths()`.

-19. More comming soon!
+22. More comming soon!

 To find the values of these methods use the `.value` property, all methods are chainable, hence return their parent object.